niksilver/board-game-framework/README.md

 ## Connecting and disconnecting to the server

-To connect to a game, our client code needs to know the name of the server, and a unique game ID that will bring together all the players:
+To connect to a game, our client code needs to know the name of the server, and a unique room that will bring together all the players:

 ```elm
 import BoardGameFramework as BGF